Bruce-JiYuefeng/20124fallFP/frontend/README.md

 make sure you have vite and react installed

 for backend group:
-1. run npm run build
-2. the code will be generated under the folder dist/
-3. copy everything inside dist/ to static/ folder in backend project.
+1. go to vite.gonfig.js and change the port number to your tomcat port.